TheRealKasumi/NikoLight/documentation/build.md

 Bring the card holder back in place and make sure it's aligned precisely.
 Then start with the 4 ground contacts so that it can't move anymore.
 Now continue with the remaining contacs.
-It's recommended to heat then up and then do a stroking movement away from the card holder.
+It's recommended to heat them up and then do a stroking movement away from the card holder.
 This way you usually get nice and clean connections.
 Make sure there aren't any bridged or unconnected pins left.
-This step is very important because otherwise the controller might not work later and you have to desolder the ESP32 board again.
+This step is very important because otherwise the controller might not work later and you have to decide the ESP32 board again.
 Save yourself some pain and make sure everything is fine.

 ### SMD Resistors